 How is the generation capacity supplied to the network calculated?

 The capacity supplied to the network is based on the quantities measured by the network operator’s meter during the measurement period, from which the average capacity for the period is calculated.
-The measurement period is one hour (60 minutes) until March 2025 and 15 minutes from April 2025 onwards.
+The metering period is one hour (60 minutes) until March 2025 and 15 minutes from April 2025 onwards.

 The maximum capacity supplied to the network is the highest value recorded during a single measurement period within the calendar year.
 The electricity generation requirement is met if, during one measurement period within the calendar year, at least 95% of the network capacity has been supplied to the network.